 |Klipsch AWR-650-SM||Best for the landscaped yard||Not yet rated|

 Why you should buy it: You’re on the hunt for a speaker that offers the perfect blend of sound quality, battery life, and rugged durability.

 Who’s it for: Those who don’t mind paying extra for a tough, go-anywhere speaker that also sounds fantastic.

 Why we picked the Ultimate Ears Megaboom

 Like most Bluetooth speakers, the Megaboom has extras like an on-board speaker phone and a charging port for your smartphone, and it also has a class-leading wireless range of up to 100 feet.
-It’s a bit spendy for a rugged Bluetooth speaker, but its mixture of excellent sound and plenty of extras, including up to 20 hours of battery run time, makes this one of the best outdoor speakers around, and the top on our list to keep the good times rolling long after your guests have gone.
+It’s a bit spendy for a rugged Bluetooth speaker, but its mixture of excellent sound and plenty of extras, including up to 20 hours of battery run time, makes this one of the best outdoor speakers around.

 JBL Charge 3

-Why you should buy it: You want a small, powerful, waterproof speaker, want to charge your devices on the go, and you don’t want to spend through the nose.
+Why you should buy it: You want a small, powerful, waterproof speaker, need to charge your devices on the go, and don’t want to pay through the nose.

 Who’s it for?
 Everyone from outdoor adventurers to poolside loungers.